SpikingNeurons/toolcraft/GUIDE.md

 With `tasks.py`

+Note that there will be draft release on Github ...
+Once you release there things will be uploaded to pypi No need to do below stuffs as Github Actions ill handle it :)

 ```bat
 git commit -m "update to next alpha"
 git push
 poetry run invoke bump --alpha
 ```

+## In case you want to publish from local machine  -- IGNORE

 Note that you need to store pypi creds in poetry config and then you can publish